The Silver Streak: Plot

 Tom and Bronte, the diesel engine's builder, discover that the electrical generator acquired for the Silver Streak has a manufacturing defect.
 After correcting it, the engine produces even greater power than he had earlier predicted.
 He tries to telephone Ruth with the good news to reconcile with her, but she has left Chicago to travel by train to California.
 Ruth discovers en route that infantile paralysis (polio) has broken out among the dam's construction crew and detours to the site only to find that Allen has contracted the disease.
-When a doctor informs her that Allen will die within 24 hours unless he receives treatment with a iron lung respirator, Ruth telephones her father to have one shipped to the dam by air.
+When a doctor informs her that Allen will die within 24 hours unless he receives treatment with an iron lung respirator, Ruth telephones her father to have one shipped to the dam by air.
 Dexter is told that a single iron lung is too heavy for any air transport to carry and cannot be disassembled.
 Tom and Tyler persuade Dexter to take a gamble on the Silver Streak, as it is now Allen's only hope.

 With less than twenty hours to travel 2000 mi, the Silver Streak is given emergency track clearance all the way after picking up a shipment of seven Drinker Respirators in Chicago.
 Tom includes Bronte on his crew, unaware that he is now wanted for attempted murder.
 As radio broadcasts track the progress of the "epic errand of mercy", the Silver Streak breaks records as it races south, against time, through the night.
 Nearing Boulder City, however, Bronte is revealed to be a wanted fugitive and throws the engine breakers to stop the train so he can escape.
 Instead, this causes the Silver Streak to run out-of-control at very high speeds.
 After a struggle, Tom knocks Bronte unconscious and finally regains control of the runaway train just before it arrives (early) at the Boulder City station.
 After the iron lungs are unloaded on the train platform, Ruth and Tom see each other and reconcile, sealing their relationship with a kiss.